wadevenz/FEB24-T1A3-Terminal_Application/README.md

 [**GitHub**](https://github.com/wadevenz/FEB24-T1A3-Terminal_Application)

 ### Functionality
-The basic functionality of this application revolves around the creation of a central csv file that initialises with three headers; name, pin and balance.
+The basic functionality of this application revolves around the creation of a central csv file that initialises with three headers: name, pin and balance.
 User inputs will populate these fields as lists, and will be called upon for features listed below.

 #### Small Functions
 There are a few smaller functions utilised throughout this application that check conditions, assign variables and return data to enable the main functions to work.
 Ill quickly discuss these as they will be refeered to later.